First concurrent extraction of the leading-order scalar and spin proton polarizabilities: Introduction

 where $\vec{\sigma}$ are the proton’s Pauli spin matrices, $\dot{\vec{E}} = \partial_{t} \vec{E}$ and $E_{ij} = \frac{1}{2}(\nabla_i E_j + \nabla_j E_i$) are partial derivatives with respect to time and space, respectively.

-In addition to being fundamental properties of the nucleon, polarizabilities play a profound role in precision atomic physics --- in the evaluation of the nuclear corrections to atomic energy levels~\cite{Drell:1966kk, Bernabeu:1982qy, Faustov:1999ga, Martynenko:2005rc, Carlson:2011zd} --- and in astrophysics --- influencing neutron star properties~\cite{Bernabeu:1974zu}.
+In addition to being fundamental properties of the nucleon, polarizabilities play a profound role in precision atomic physics, in the evaluation of the nuclear corrections to atomic energy levels~\cite{Drell:1966kk, Bernabeu:1982qy, Faustov:1999ga, Martynenko:2005rc, Carlson:2011zd} and in astrophysics, influencing neutron star properties~\cite{Bernabeu:1974zu}.

 Despite their evident importance in a broad range of physics topics, up to now a self-consistent experimental extraction of all the different polarizability values has not been possible, due to the scarce quality of the available database (see, for instance, Ref.~\cite{Pasquini:2019nnx}).
 In all existing fits of the RCS data, some of the polarizabilities have been fixed either using theoretical calculations~\cite{Griesshammer:2012we,McGovern:2012ew,Lensky:2014efa,Griesshammer:2016} or empirical evaluations from other reactions~\cite{Krupina:2018}, or, at most, have been constrained to vary within certain intervals~\cite{Pasquini:2019nnx}.
-The situation has recently improved with the first measurements of the double-polarization observables $\Sigma_{2x}$~\cite{A2:2014iky} and $\Sigma_{2z}$~\cite{A2:2019bqm} and new data for the unpolarized differential cross sections and the single-polarized $\Sigma_{3}$ asymmetry~\cite{A2:2016nio,A2:2021rcs,higs2022} (see Ref.~\cite{Babusci:1998ww} for the definition of the different observables).
+The situation has recently improved with the first measurements of the double-polarization observables $\Sigma_{2x}$~\cite{A2:2014iky} and $\Sigma_{2z}$~\cite{A2:2019bqm} and new data for the unpolarized differential cross sections and the single-polarized $\Sigma_{3}$ asymmetry~\cite{A2:2016nio,A2:2021rcs,higs2022}.
+The beam asymmetry is defined as~\citep{Babusci:1998ww}:

+where $d\sigma_{\parallel(\perp)}$ is the polarized cross section obtained with a photon beam polarized parallel (or perpendicularly) to the scattering plane and an unpolarized target.
+In a similar way, the double-polarization asymmetries can be defined as:

+where $d\sigma^{R(L)}_{\pm x}$ is the polarized cross section obtained with circular right-handed (left-handed) photon polarization and target spin aligned transversely $(\pm x)$ with respect to the incident beam direction, while $d\sigma^{R(L)}_{\pm z}$ is obtained with the target spin aligned longitudinally $(\pm z)$ with respect to the incident beam direction.

 In particular, the work from Mornacchi~\textit{et al.}~\cite{A2:2021rcs} provides the highest statistics proton RCS single dataset ever obtained below the pion photoproduction threshold, with 60 unpolarized differential cross section points and 36 beam asymmetry points measured over a large angular range and with small statistical and systematic errors.
 Therefore, it represents a significant improvement for a more accurate extractions of all the different polarizability values.